 You’ll know about Hakka culture later on in later sections.
 But, what is clear is that Hakka culture thrives in Taiwan in a district called Meinong.

 As said by taiwan.net, In Meinong, Hakka people manifest good harmony with nature, create beautiful artworks, and cook delicious cuisines.
 The Hakka People’s vibrant culture, simplicity, and sincerity made Meinong hailed as the “Land of Smiles” of Taiwan.

 Where is Meinong?

 Meinong is located 45 kilometers east of Kaohsiung City.
-To go here, first, you need to be in either Zuoying THSR Station or Kaohsiung TRA Station.
+To go here, you must first be at either Zuoying THSR Station or Kaohsiung TRA Station.
 There, you’ll find the bus going to Meinong.
 Alight in Meinong station.

 What to do in Meinong?

 - Visit Turn Red Nature Life and get an experience of traditional Taiwanese farming.
-There, visitors learn how to make their own scarecrow and ornaments made through straw weaving and wire braiding.
-The visitors also experience the rural life in Taiwan here.
+Visitors learn how to make their own scarecrows and ornaments created by weaving straws and braiding wires.
+The visitors also experience rural life in Taiwan here.

 - Try the local food.
 Taste the Famous Hakka dishes in Meinong like stuffed bitter gourd, salt-baked chicken, stuffed tofu, and beef ball soup.